 The next big question was: What data do we want from the endpoint?
 What is it we expect an endpoint solution to do?
 What’s the new ‘real deal?” (a very good question to qualify next-gen endpoint security technologies)

 According to CounterTack CEO Neal Creighton, “A determined attacker will infect you.
 The nature of behaviors are really behaviors over time.
-You can look at malicious activities through the lens of false positives, but what does that do you for you?
+You can look at malicious malware analysis activities through the lens of false positives, but what does that do you for you?
 We focus heavily on manipulations of the OS, what’s normal activity, what’s not.
 The concept of dwell time is important too, because they get past tools on the endpoint.
 If you can shut it down, economically, its not feasible for attackers to continue on.
 Its all about tracking behaviors over time.”

 According to Dan Ross, “Its all about change in processes, change in files.
 It’s the ability to see where that plays out over the entire network.
 Look at how widespread it is, and how long they are inside their systems.“